oryx-frontend/oryx/docs/drafts/packages/packages.md

 ## Distribution

-Packages are distributed under the `@spryker-oryx` scope.
+Packages are distributed under the `@oryx-frontend` scope.